 Nurses interested in the High Acuity program should have a minimum of six months (preferably one year) of recent experience on an acute care unit.
 For interested nurses from international practice, residential or other areas of care, a refresher course in acute care may be required.
 BCIT recommends the following programs:

 Please contact one of the institutions above, as well as the High Acuity program at BCIT, to determine an appropriate preparatory course of study.
+Also check out Acute Care Requirements for Specialty Nursing for more information.

 Costs & Supplies